regisb/slack-cli/README.rst

     optional arguments:
       -h, --help            show this help message and exit -t TOKEN, --token TOKEN
-                            Explicitely specify Slack API token which will be saved to /home/user/.config/slack-cli/slack_token.
+                            Explicitly specify Slack API token which will be saved to /home/user/.config/slack-cli/slack_token.
       -T TEAM, --team TEAM  Team domain to interact with.
 This is the name that appears in the Slack url: https://xxx.slack.com.
 Use